Federal Signal (FSS)

 Federal Signal has shown decent cash profitability, giving it some flexibility to reinvest or return capital to investors.
 The company’s free cash flow margin averaged 7.7% over the last five years, slightly better than the broader industrials sector.

-Taking a step back, we can see that Federal Signal’s margin dropped by 1.3 percentage points during that time.
-If its declines continue, it could signal increasing investment needs and capital intensity.
+Taking a step back, we can see that Federal Signal’s margin expanded by 2.9 percentage points during that time.
+This is encouraging because it gives the company more optionality.

 Federal Signal Trailing 12-Month Free Cash Flow Margin